fanoframework/fanoframework.github.io/utilities/rate-limit/index.md

 end.
 ```

-You can register throttle middleware with memory rate limiter but rate is loaded dynamically from database
+You can register throttle middleware with memory rate limiter but rate is loaded dynamically from [database](/database) as shown below.

 ```
 container.add(